This was originally written as a guest post for The Mainland Trading Post.

 I exhale, and my vision begins to morph, the small stones in the circle around the fire become warped, growing to the size of boulders and shrinking back again, my vision zooms in strange ways as I’m being pulled in.
 I look around and see the others around the fire.
 They all have their eyes closed.
 Of course, that’s what I need to do.
 I close my eyes and enter a spectrum of flowing colours.
 Luminous oranges and pinks meld into bizzare multi-layered forms as they fly through me, or I’m flying through them – I have no idea.
 The colours I see are from outside the spectrum of usually visible light, they are dazzling and the forms they carry approach from in front and pass through my eyes, flowing through and out the back of my head.
 I anchor to my breath for a reference point, some ground amidst the chaos, and I’m able to sit back passive to the kaleidoscopic whirlwind.
 The flight is intense, but as quick as it came on, the experience fades away.
 The brilliant colours gradually fade and I’m left in darkness, with a weird empty feeling – like something inside me has been wiped clean.

 Last to smoke, I’m last to come round, and as I reopen my eyes everyone is just sitting quietly round the fire in their own space – apart from Pedro who has already got up and has his hand on Lily’s shoulder in what looks like an inappropriate attempt to forge a bond.

-‘Man, that changa is something else’ I say, finally looking over at him.
-He laughs.
+‘Man, that changa is something else’ I say finally, looking over at him.
+He rips into laughter.
 He’s laughing at the truth of what I say, the ridiculousness and outrageousness of it all.
 Sometimes things are just so inconceivable or so weird that you can’t help but laugh.
-This was one of those times.
+And this was one of those times.